About the Good Life Research Centre Trust

 Dr Said Shahtahmasebi

-Holistic multi-disciplinary multi-method study of issues of human behaviour, e.g.:-
+Holistic multi-disciplinary and multi-method study of issues related to human behaviour, e.g.:-

 Youth attitude & perceptions to drinking and driving

 Cholesterol, heart disease and lifestyle (including diet and nutrition)